Pleased to meet you.

 We pride ourselves in being a nimble, local design and development shop.
-Our founders lead a small team of junior designer/developers, along with our indispensable Projects Director, Krista.
+Our founders lead a small team of junior designer/developers, along with a Projects Director.
 We maintain this profile for a reason: to work with a select group of clients and ensure a direct line of communication with our principals.

 Our clients reflect our commitment to diverse communities, from arts-centric nonprofits to educational and cultural institutions.
 Our work spans the progressive spectrum, from justice system reform to safe streets and civic issues, LGBTQ activism, women and the environment, advocacy and organizing.

 With years of web development and research experience in the nonprofit and small-business arena, Yoni has worked with many local and global organizations integrating technology and social life.
 Holding a doctorate in interdisciplinary anthropology, technology and intellectual property, his interest in the intersection of new media, globalization, and social integration guides his commitment to Social Ink.

 As Design Lead, Matthew specializes in User Experience (UX), User Interface Design, Visual Identity, and Front-end Development.
 A background in museums, universities, and progressive think-tanks informs his experience leading clients through the design process.
 Matthew holds a BA from the University of Virginia and an MA in Media Studies from The New School.

 Every few years we stop to take a picture!

 Our process is built for flexiblity.
 Some clients come to us with a sitemap, mockups, and a web team ready to implement a vision.
 Others have a kernel of an idea and want our help with visual identity, branding, site design, coding and development, and ongoing growth and support.